 In honor of my son's 11th birthday, which we celebrated this week, I wanted to post his birth story.
 What is below is mostly unedited, so please keep in mind this is from the perspective of a first-time expectant parent and far from a birth professional at that point in time, as I started pursuing birth work a few years after (although I have briefly added to or corrected a few things that were misconceptions at the time).
-Note: I changed my husband's name to "Beloved" and my son will be named "Little Fella".

 Sunday, May 8, 2005 (Mother’s Day) – My mom had flown up from Texas to help us for about a month.
 She had been here for a few days and I really wanted to try to help myself go into labor with some activity.
 So, on Mother's Day, my husband, mother and I took the subway from our home in Forest Hills, Queens, into church on the Upper East Side.
-After, Beloved went to work while Mom and I walked up to the Metropolitan Museum and took a “Museum Highlights” tour, walked to Central Park and saw all the beautiful tulips and daffodils in bloom, had hot dogs for lunch, walked back to subway, took subway down to the Flatiron district, walked over to a flea market or two.
+After, Bryan to work while Mom and I walked up to the Metropolitan Museum and took a “Museum Highlights” tour, walked to Central Park and saw all the beautiful tulips and daffodils in bloom, had hot dogs for lunch, walked back to subway, took subway down to the Flatiron district, walked over to a flea market or two.

 After a fun, long day, we returned home, walking home from subway.
 We tracked a total of approximately 50 blocks!
 I’m virtually certain this brought on labor!!!